kellythle/conference-system/phase1/readme.txt

 Instructions:

+Table of Contents:
-* Note for the first time using the program:
+    - [Important Note for First Time Running the Program]
+    - [Reading and Writing to Files]
+    - [Login System]
+    - [Sign Up System]
+    - [Schedule System]
+    - [Message System]
+    - [Questions for TA]

-If this is your first time running this program, you will see messages about "Unable to read in data from files".
+======== [Important Note for First Time Running the Program] ======== If this is the first time the program has been run, the message "Unable to read in data from the files." and a list of options will be displayed, since the users.ser, events.ser, and messages.ser files do not exist.

-Ignore this message and enter "2" to continue without reading.
-Since there are no data to read in when no data are updated yet.
-After you Log Out for the first time, data would be read out successfully if you see the message "Successfully wrote data to the files."
-Then, the next time you run this program, you will not see the "Unable to read" message.
+Select option 2 in order to start the program with no user, event, and message data being read in.
+After logging out of the program, if the data is written to the files successfully, then this message will not appear when running the program again (provided there are no other issues while reading from the files).

+For more information, please refer to the [Reading and Writing to Files] section of this readme.

+The file paths of the files is with the assumption that the group_0210 directory is the working directory.

+======== [Reading and Writing to Files] ========
+Every time the program starts running, it will attempt to read the files users.ser, events.ser, and messages.ser.
+If these files are successfully read, a success message will be displayed in the console.
+If any of these files do not exist, could not be opened, contain invalid data or data created by an earlier version of the program, a message indicating that files could not be read and an option menu will be displayed.

+This option menu includes the following:
+    1. Retry reading from the files.
+    2. Continue using the program without reading in any data from the files.
+The program will start off containing no user, event, or message data.
+    3. Exit the program.

+Warning: If option 2 is selected and the files exist, they will be overwritten once the user logs out (provided that writing to the files was successful).

+Every time the user logs out, the program will attempt to write to the files users.ser, events.ser, and messages.ser.
+If these files are successfully written to, a success message will be displayed in the console.
+If any of these files could not be opened, a message indicating the files could not be written to and an option menu will be displayed.

+This option menu includes the following:
+    1. Retry writing to the files.
+    2. Exit the program.

+======== [Login System] ========
-[Login System]: The login system give user access to sign in an existed account or register a new account.
+The login system give user access to sign in an existed account or register a new account.
 1. Once you use the application, there is a start menu coming with 2 options: Sign in and register.
 You can choose either of them.
 If the user input unrelated strings, the system will notify the user to follow the instruction.
 2. For new user, choosing 'register' and you will enter register menu.
 You can choose the user type.
 For p1 we don't set